Skip to content

 Maxfield Palmer is in the 2023 Cohort of the C-CoMP Bridge-to-PhD Program studying the effects of phosphate limitation on oligotrophic diatom physiology in Dr. Sonya Dyhrman’s lab at Lamont Doherty Earth Observatory.

-Dr. Erin Dolan is a professor of biochemistry & molecular biology and Georgia Athletic Association Professor of Innovative Science Education at the University of Georgia as well as C-CoMP’s Diversity Coordinator.
+Dr. Erin Dolan is a professor of biochemistry & molecular biology and Georgia Athletic Association Professor of Innovative Science Education at the University of Georgia as well as C-CoMP’s Career Development Coordinator.